 School of Communication Faculty

-Rich teaches both graduate and undergraduate courses and serves as the Director of the Washington, D.C.
-Program.
+Rich teaches both undergraduate and graduate students and has taught nearly 25 different courses throughout his career.
 In the communication discipline, his leadership spans several areas and he has been recognized for his teaching, scholarship, and service to the profession.

-At the national level, Rich is the Immediate Past President of the National Communication Association (NCA), the largest national organization that promotes the teaching and scholarship of communication.
+At the national level, Rich is a former President of the National Communication Association (NCA), an 8,000 member organization that promotes the teaching and scholarship of communication.
 Rich is also a past Director of NCA's Educational Policies Board and has served on nearly 30 NCA (sub)committees.
-He is also the past President of the Eastern Communication Association, the oldest professional communication organization in the country.
+He is also a past President of the Eastern Communication Association (ECA), the oldest professional communication organization in the country.
 He currently serves as Chair of ECA's Presidential Task Force on Structure and Practices.

-Rich's scholarship intersects the area of family and culture and has co-authored research with his colleague/friend of nearly 3 decades, Lynn Turner (past NCA President).
-Rich has also written in the area of classroom communication and was recognized as a "Leading Scholar" in classroom communication by the Communication Institute for Online Scholarship.
+Rich's scholarship intersects family, communication, and identity and has co-authored research with his colleague/friend of nearly 3 decades, Lynn Turner (past NCA President).
+Rich has also written in the area of classroom communication and has been recognized as a "Leading Scholar" in classroom communication by the Communication Institute for Online Scholarship.

-Rich's research has been featured in a number of media outlets including the Boston Globe, New England Cable Network, USA Today, PBS, Christian Science Monitor, NPR, Toronto Globe & Mail www.cbsnews.com, Fox and Friends on Fox News, among others.
-When he has some free time, Rich also enjoys working on his 110 year-old (summer) home on the coast of Maine and is an avid gardener so he can quiet the anxieties within--if that's even possible.
+Rich's research has been featured in a number of media outlets including the Boston Globe, New England Cable Network, USA Today, PBS, Christian Science Monitor, NPR, Toronto Globe & Mail, www.cbsnews.com, among many others.
+When he has some free time, Rich also enjoys working on his 110 year-old home on the coast of Maine where he is an avid gardener so he can quiet the anxieties within--if that's even possible.

 Office: Walker 802